louisliuwei/pynq-dpu/README.md

 * **Step 5**.
 Boot up the PYNQ-Z2 using the new Image. and follow the following steps to prepare the DPU environments.

 * **Step 6**.
-Download the source files form https://opencv.org/opencv-3-3.html and then install OpenCV3.3 to board.
+Download the source files from https://opencv.org/opencv-3-3.html and then install OpenCV3.3 to board.

   *sudo apt-get update*
   *sudo apt-get upgrade*